Index theory of hypoelliptic operators on Carnot manifolds: The parabolic tangent groupoid

 \section{The parabolic tangent groupoid}

-The parabolic tangent groupoid of a Carnot manifold was constructed in \cite{choiponge,vanErp_Yunckentangent}.
-For further details, see also \cite{sadeghhigson}.
-As mentioned in Example \ref{ex:tangentgroupoidladladld}, it is a variation of Connes' tangent groupoid that incorporates the anisotropy of the oscullating Lie groupoid.
+The parabolic tangent groupoid of a Carnot manifold was constructed in \cite{choiponge,vanErp_Yunckentangent}, see also \cite{sadeghhigson,pongegroupoid}.
+As mentioned in Example \ref{ex:tangentgroupoidladladld}, it is a variation of Connes' tangent groupoid that incorporates the anisotropy of the osculating Lie groupoid.
 The construction of the parabolic tangent groupoid was in \cite{mohsen1} further studied as deformation groupoids, cf Example \ref{ex:defomfodmomedm}.
 We will briefly recall its construction in the next theorem from which we afterwards draw some consequences, the details are referred to \cite{vanErp_Yunckentangent}.

 For a Carnot manifold $X$, there is a filtered isomorphism $\mathfrak{t}_HX\cong TX$.
 The constructions in this subsections are independent of the choice of filtered isomorphism $\mathfrak{t}_HX\cong TX$.
 Note that $\mathfrak{t}_HX=T_HX$ as fibre bundles.
 We will for notational brevity identify $T_HX= TX$ as fibre bundles in this subsection and consider the dilation action on $T_HX$ as an $\R_+$-action on $TX$.